Preventing hairballs—or their aftermath—helps keep cats healthy (and floors clean).

 Most cats are able to expel hairballs by vomiting them up.
 But often that is the tip of the iceberg of hair—so to speak.
 Ingested hair can cause a serious blockage in the intestinal tract and lead to all sorts of complications.

+Pet groomers will tell you that regular brushing provides good hairball control.
 It’s so important to remember that while cats are self-groomers, they still need help from their pet parents, especially if the cats have long hair and, also if they are elderly and simply are not agile and mobile enough to groom themselves properly.

 There are lots of excellent grooming tools on the market that help get rid of thick undercoats.
 I am always telling my friends with cats that grooming should be considered a fun way to spend quality time with their cat rather than a chore.
 My cats really enjoy being massaged with a hand mitt, which picks up the loose hair as your brush.